blockscout/blockscout/apps/indexer/README.md

 If all queues are at their minimum size, then no more memory can be reclaimed and an error will be logged.

+## Websocket Keepalive

+This defaults to 150 seconds, but it can be set via adding a configuration to `subscribe_named_arguments` in the appropriate config file (indexer/config/<env>/<variant>.exs) called `:keep_alive`.
+The value is an integer representing milliseconds.

 ## Testing

 ### Parity